Helmi/awesome-crypto/contribution.md

     - Add the section title to Table of Contents.
 - Check your spelling and grammar.
 - Remove any trailing whitespace.
-- Send a Pull Request with the reason why the library is awesome.
+- Send a Pull Request with the reason why the new link is awesome.

 ## Howto